-As it relates to Assets under Administration (AuA), we benefited from the combination between additional Institutional investors' inflows and the progressive recovery of the financial markets from the adverse impacts triggered by the pandemic.
-Those AuA rose by 10% during the past fiscal year to end up at USD 55,4 billion as of 31 March 2022 (compared to USD 50,2 billion a year ago).
+As it relates to Assets under Administration ("AuA"), they were negatively impacted by financial markets fluctuations (on certain specific asset classes) combined with currency effects.
+Those AuA decreased by 11% during the past fiscal year to end up at USD 49.4 billion as of 31 March 2023 (compared to USD 55.4 billion a year ago).

-From a geographical repartition perspective, the domicile split between the 268 serviced investment funds remained rather steady with a 81/19 ratio of the AuA respectively pertaining to serviced Cayman and Luxembourg based investment vehicles.
+From a geographical repartition perspective, the domicile split between the 257 serviced investment vehicles remained rather stable with a 85/15 ratio of the AuA respectively pertaining to serviced Cayman Islands and Luxembourg based investment vehicles.